keelancook/md/StackEdit/Keelan's Articles/Four Questions for Getting into a Gospel Conversation (WMN?).md

 # Ask these four questions to know what someone really believes.

 *The following article covers one of several important topics we will be disccussing in the upcoming webinar, [Who's My Neighbor?](https://www.eventbrite.com/e/whos-my-neighbor-tickets-118380207387).
 Ironically, the circumstances of the pandemic have provided new opportunities for many to meet their neighbors.
 With this comes the potential of being faithful to our calling to speak the gospel to others, but if you are like me, you live in an increasingly diverse neighborhood with people from all over the world.
 How do we understand what people believe from very different cultures and religions and then speak the gospel in a way that makes sense to them?
-That's the originally ran at the [Peoples Next Door](https://keelancook.com/2016/04/22/how-to-ask-someone-about-their-religion-and-actually-discover-what-they-really-believe/)*
+That's the goal of the webinar, and you ca [Who's My Neighbor?](https://www.eventbrite.com/e/whos-my-neighbor-tickets-118380207387).
+This article originally ran at the [Peoples Next Door](https://keelancook.com/2016/04/22/how-to-ask-someone-about-their-religion-and-actually-discover-what-they-really-believe/)*

 I get this question a lot, so I thought it fitting to address it in a post.